r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 Google and other search engines use web crawlers to index and rank your website.
 Robots.txt is a file which contains guidelines on how these crawlers should index your website.
 You can mention which URLs to crawl and which shouldn't be crawled.

-Although both of these dont affect SEO directly
+Although both of these dont affect SEO directly, these are really helpful for

 ## Conclusion